anissen/solitaire/tasks.md

 * More tweeting!
 * Settings: "Music off" does not work
 * Screenshots on Google Play: Use the images to explain how the game works and what's special about it
-* Should fade to clear color instead of white when switching state

 ===== Beta launch line =====